Please Note: Once you press play it will take a few seconds for the episode to start playing.

-Trailer editing requires a very different set of skills from feature film or other long-form editing.
+Trailer editing requires a very different set of skills from a feature film or another long-form editing.
 I’ve seen way too many bad movie trailers in my day.
-I wanted to bring on today’s guest Chris from FilmEditingPro to drop some knowledge bombs on the IFH Tribe on what it takes to really edit an effect and kick ass movie trailer, regardless of genre.
+I wanted to bring on today’s guest Chris from FilmEditingPro to drop some knowledge bombs on the IFH Tribe on what it takes to really edit an effect and kick-ass movie trailer, regardless of genre.

 Enjoy my conversation with Chris from FilmEditingPro.

 To fully learn the craft would require quite a bit more detail than we can cover in this article.
 But, here are five tips that will give you a head-start when cutting your next trailer:

 Tip #1: The Movie is Not the Trailer